xpertopensourcegh/harness-core-ui/README.md

 ### Hotfix Process

 1. Find out which release branch you need to hotfix.
 You can do that checking the currently deployed version in the environment you want to hotfix.
-For eg. For UAT environment, you can hit https://uat.harness.io/ng/static/version.json to get the currently deployed version. (eg. `0.53.4`)
+For eg. For prod environment, you can hit https://app.harness.io/ng/static/version.json to get the currently deployed version. (eg. `0.53.4`)
 2. Create a branch from the corresponding release branch (eg. `release/0.53.x`) which you want to hotfix
 3. Commit your changes on your branch
-4. Bump up the patch version in `package.json` (eg. 0.53.0 -> 0.53.1)
+4. Bump up the patch version in `package.json` (eg. 0.53.4 -> 0.53.5)
 5. Raise PR with these changes
-6. When this PR gets merged, this [Workflow](https://uat.harness.io/ng/#/account/sjmVqavzTuS1segZNyZqbA/ci/orgs/default/projects/uiprchecks/pipelines/build_release_branch/executions) will create a new build for you automatically
+6. When this PR gets merged, this [Pipeline](https://stage.harness.io/ng/#/account/wFHXHD0RRQWoO8tIZT5YVw/ci/orgs/Harness/projects/RELEASEBUILDS/pipelines/nextGenUI_release_build/executions) will create a new build for you automatically
 7. Please inform Ops/QE team to deploy your new build, especially in QA, UAT or prod environment.
 8. Make sure to raise a PR with the same changes (minus the version bump) for `develop` branch too.
 Otherwise your changes will get overriden with next deployment.

-## For wndows environment setup only
+## For windows environment setup only

 #### Download Git bash for windows